geom_relief() simulates shading caused by relief. Can be useful when

 impression of the shape of the terrain than contour lines or mapping height

-to colour. geom_shadow()
+to colour. geom_shadow() projects shadows.

 geom_relief(